 - FR with a ~4db/octave rolloff between the tuning frequency and the lowest room node

 When finalizing your design, you may often find that adding an additional X liters lets you extend 1hz deeper or gives you 1db more headroom - that may be the case, but keep overall performance balance in mind as well.
 What does that extra volume do in relation to excursion demands and max headroom from the amp you have chosen?
 How about port velocity?
-I recommend going big, but you'll eventually reach a point of diminishing returns, and past that, performance actually takes a hit - keep that in mind.
+I recommend going big, but you'll eventually reach a point of diminishing returns, and past that, performance will actually take a hit.
 In terms of desired FR, this picture should give you a good idea of what you are shooting for.

 In terms of power, recent measurements performed by Ilkka and the realization that real world playback does not consist of continuous tones have caused me to reconsider my previous amp limiting guidelines.
 I used to think that one should aim for an amount of power that straddles the rated xmax of a driver in the given enclosure as seen in simulations without exceeding it.
 This guideline was faulty for three reasons.
 1) The xmech, or mechanical limit of a driver's suspension, is much higher than the xmax, usually 1.5x or more.
 This means there is freedom for more excursion at the cost of nonlinearities, but that extra cushion of excursion is better put to use than having to clip your amp, as the resulting signal sent to the voice coil can be damaging.
 2) Simulations show excursion used with a given amount of power based on a continuous playback of each frequency, like a sine wave.
 This is not an accurate representation of how the driver will behave with real music or movies, as few if any have extended continous tones.
 Excursion use will be less than the simulations predict with real material at a given power level.
 3) A driver's suspension, even if very loose, will tend to resist movement more as it approaches its limits.
 This acts as another layer of protection.